13. International Schools in France

-It’s also worth noting that lycées offering a standard BAC might have an 'international section'.
+It is also worth noting that lycées offering a standard baccalaureate might have an 'international section'.
 This essentially entails students studying and being tested on either history or science in their chosen foreign language.
 This does not mean that the school is necessarily offering an OIB.

 There are a number of international schools in France which teach a largely foreign syllabus.
 Tuition is often conducted partly in English/French, though the primary focus will be on the native language of the syllabus under study.

 This can lead to the achievement of non-French specific qualifications.
-Examples might include English “A” levels or US SAT/PSAT.
+Examples might include Cambridge IGCSE, English “A” levels or US SAT/PSAT.

 If the family’s intention is to stay in France the qualifications obtained at this type of international school are not as readily recognised in French higher education or employment circles as the traditional baccalaureate.